lelegard/zlib-everywhere/README.md

 - `ums_inflate_init`
 - `ums_inflate`

-However, there is no documentation, examples are scarce are vague, there is not `deflate_end` or `inflate_end` and the status of memory allocation is vague.
+However, there is no documentation, examples are scarce and vague, there is not `deflate_end` or `inflate_end` and the status of memory allocation in the middle of an operation is unclear.

 Alteratively, we may use the header-only implementation from https://github.com/vurtun/lib